StuartFarmer/notes/cell-life-spec.md

 15. Babies use a genetic algorithm to recieve their genes.

-16. If cells make no babie and die out, new life will be randomly spawned on the board via your subjective choice of primorial soup, amino acid comet, or god.
+16. If cells make no babies and die out, new life will be randomly spawned on the board via your subjective choice of primorial soup, amino acid comet, or god.